 Moreover, there are various types of HRT available for treating an estrogen, progesterone, or testosterone hormone deficiency, including tablets, implants, creams, sprays, and patches.

-HRT is available in various forms, including tablets, implants, creams, pessaries and patches.
-Each form has its own combination of estrogen and progesterone and differs in strength.
 Women should speak to their doctor when deciding which type of therapy to follow.

-Benefits of Hormone Replacement Therapy in Menopause
+Benefits of Menopause Hormone Therapy

 - Weight gain

 - Joint pain